 Step 2.
 Find a cryptocurrency exchange

-There are plenty of cryptocurrency exchanges on offer if you want to buy and sell cryptocurrencies or altcoins.
+There are plenty of cryptocurrency exchanges on offer if you want to buy altcoins or other cryptocurrencies.
 Each has advantages and disadvantages, so it’s a good idea to do a bit of research.
 To get you started, here are two of our favourite exchanges:

 - Binance: If you’re wondering where to buy altcoins, Binance is definitely worth a look.
 It is widely considered to be the best, most dependable place to buy, sell, and exchange crypto.
 Binance is the world’s biggest cryptocurrency exchange.
 It offers a huge marketplace and fees that compare favourably with its main competitors, plus a well-designed mobile app.

 Step 3.
 Withdraw your cryptocurrency